HubertChen/FlashCards/README.md

 #Flashcard Application

 An electronic flashcard web application.
 Currently, many flashcard sites charge money for extra features such as: text formatting, pictures, videos, audio, etc. The goal for this project is to offer an open source alternative to those sites and putting the UX/UI first.
+Full Stack: Spring Framework, Java, C3P0, PostgreSQL, ThymeLeaf, JQuery, JS, Bootstrap, CSS, HTML

 Current site: http://imgur.com/a/7bPQI